 Curriculum Vitae

 The Structured Curriculum Vitae is scored out of a potential 20 points.
-The required components are:
+The required components can be found in the SET Selection Regulations.

-Each step must be completed and submitted before moving to the next, after each submission a copy will be emailed to you.
+Each step of the application must be completed and submitted before moving to the next, after each submission a copy will be emailed to you.
 Once submitted you cannot add additional information to that step.
 Any questions email Prue Elwood, Education and Training Manager at prue@nzoa.org.nz or 027 586 4336

 All applicants